luisariasspire/channel-config/docs/index.md

 - `link_profile`: A sequence of link profile segments used to define elevation-dependent behavior.
   See the below section on "Link Profiles" for more details on this field.
 - `window_parameters`: A JSON object containing the _static_ window parameters.
-This object is merged with dynamic parameters given in the link profile during contact scheduling.
+This object is merged with parameters given in the link profile during contact scheduling.
 See "Window Parameter Merge Semantics" below for details on this process.

+## Groundstation-only properties

+- `dynamic_window_parameters`: A JSON object containing configuration for _dyamically-generated_
+  window parameters.

 Additionally, satellites and ground stations will have their own constraint types under the `satellite_constraints` or `ground_station_constraints` key, respectively.
 See "Constraints" below